 Though Kimberley splits her time between Nashville and Los Angeles, California, the two still have a strong marriage.
 It's clear from listening to his hit songs that his family has inspired some truly great music, such as "Anything Like Me", about finding out the couple was expecting their first son, and "Then" about how much his love for his wife has grown since first meeting her.
 Their marriage seems to be going strong, and one can only assume that life with a guy who writes songs like "Crushin' It" has got to be pretty fun.

 9. Tim McGraw and Faith Hill

-Though they’ve recently come up against some divorce rumors, Tim McGraw and Faith Hill are still committed to one another.
-Married in 1996, the two are going on twenty years together and have three beautiful daughters, the youngest of whom is already 13!
-Time flies when you’re having fun, and the family seems to have a lot of fun together.
+Though they've recently come up against some divorce rumors, Tim McGraw and Faith Hill are still committed to one another.
+Married in 1996, the two are going on twenty years together and have three beautiful daughters.
+Time flies when you're having fun, and the family seems to have a lot of fun together.
 In fact, the whole family turned up at the Time 100 Gala in New York where dad Tim was honored, and the three McGraw girls and their mama all looked stunning!

 8. Clint Black and Lisa Hartman-Black

 It's been 23 years now since Clint Black wed the woman he loves, and they're still happy together.
 Lisa Hartman and Clint Black both grew up in Houston, Texas and met at one of Clint's concerts when Lisa was already famous for her role on the Dallas spin-off Knots Landing.
 They were married less than a year later.

 The couple recorded a hit duet in 1999, "When I Said I Do", that reached the top of both the country and pop charts.
 The goose-bump inducing ballad is identifiable for married folk because it admits the difficulties of matrimony while asserting that it's important to stay together.
 The